A low level of maturity exposes a high level of risk

 - The Leadership and Management that establishes a structure for, and culture of, valuing and managing Information Assets

 - The Information Environment including Information Asset governance, instruments and management

 - The ability of the Information Systems to deliver the right information to the right people at the right time for the right purpose

 - Staff’s Information Behaviours which can introduce risk and waste on one hand and profitability, competitive advantage and staff morale on the other

-- Information Performance in terms of how well information is exploited for business benefit
+- Information Performance in terms of how well data, information and knowledge is exploited for business benefit

 Hard questions will be asked in order to expose and explore the organisation’s strategy, culture, experiences and thought processes.
 We use file scans, surveys and workshop environments to ascertain perceived and actual behaviours, create the corporate conversation, facilitate discussion and trigger enterprise-wide understanding of the issues.
-We engage the senior management team, raising executive awareness of information management requirements and practices and garnering support.
+We engage the senior management team, raising executive awareness, and garner support for improving information asset management pratices.